-Candidature in a Doctor of Philosophy involves the independent investigation of a research problem that has been formulated by the candidate.
-It is expected that the research undertaken will make a significant contribution to the discipline in which the candidate is enrolled.
-Doctoral candidates are supported by a minimum of two supervisors throughout their candidature.
+Enrolment in a Doctor of Philosophy involves the independent investigation of a research problem that has been formulated by the student.
+It is expected that the research the student undertakes will need to make a significant contribution to the discipline in which the student is enrolled.
+Doctoral students are supported by a minimum of two supervisors throughout their enrolment.

-In some discipline areas on some campuses, candidates are required to complete a compulsory program of coursework and/or training.
-These discipline-specific programs are designed to impart skills and knowledge that will assist candidates to conduct their research.
+Students are also required to complete training activities as part of the Monash doctoral programMonash doctoral program (http://www.monash.edu/migr/future-students/phd).
+These activities are designed to impart skills and knowledge that will help students to conduct their research.

 This course consists of:

-Candidates must, in consultation with and under the direct supervision of a member/s of the academic staff:
+Students must satisfy the following requirements in consultation with and under the direct supervision of a member/s of the academic staff:

-The total thesis component must not exceed 100,000 words.
+The total thesis component must not exceed 80,000 words.

-Submission of the thesis based on or partially based on conjointly published or unpublished work may be permitted.
+Submission of the thesis based on or partially based on conjointly published or unpublished workconjointly published or unpublished work (http://www.monash.edu.au/migr/examiners/publication/) may be permitted.

 - satisfactorily complete the follwoing professional development training program: